GtkApplicationExt

 fn remove_window(&self, window: &impl IsA<Window>)

-Remove a window from application.
+Remove a window from the application.

-The application may stop running as a result of a call to this function, if window was the last window of the application.
+The application may stop running as a result of a call to this function, if the window was the last window of the application.

 §window

-a Window
+a window

 fn set_accels_for_action(&self, detailed_action_name: &str, accels: &[&str])